For many persons, the holidays are not a time of joy and happiness.

 What You Need to Know About Seasonal Depression.
 Julia Hogan (Grotto Network)

 When the Christmas Season Brings More Pain Than Joy.
 Nancy Hightower.
-(Sojourners Magazine.
-12.04.18)
+(Sojourners 12.04.18)

 Why It's OK to Grieve During Advent.
 Elizabeth Nance-Coker (Ethics Daily.
 12.05.18)